AdobeDocs/campaign.en/help/v7/production/using/upgrading.md

 # Upgrading to a new build (on-premise){#upgrading}

-Before starting the upgrading process, detemine and confirm which version of Adobe Campaign is to being upgraded to and consult the [Release Notes](../../rn/using/latest-release.md) .
+Before starting the upgrading process, detemine and confirm which version of Adobe Campaign is to being upgraded to and consult the  .

 >[!IMPORTANT]
 >
 >We strongly recommend making a database backup on each instance before updating.
-For more information, refer to [Backup](../../production/using/backup.md).
+For more information, refer to .
 >To perform an upgrade, make sur you have the ability and permissions to access instances and logs.

 >[!NOTE]
 >
->Also refer to the [installation guide](../../installation/using/general-architecture.md) and the [build upgrade](https://helpx.adobe.com/campaign/kb/acc-build-upgrade.html) getting started.
+>Also refer to the  and the [build upgrade](https://helpx.adobe.com/campaign/kb/acc-build-upgrade.html) getting started.

 ## Windows {#in-windows}